 - Seamlessly change a TC window (any pane or tab) to user favorite folders, recent folders or special folders (My Computer, Network Neighborhood, Recycle Bin, etc.).

 - Integration of Total Commander Directory Hotlist.

-- Easily add the folder currently displayed in a TC window to you favorites with the Add this folder menu.
+- Easily add the folder currently displayed in a TC window to your favorites with the Add Active Folder or Web page menu.

 - Restore groups of related folders in desired tabs and sides.

 - Adapted support for special folders and FTP sites in TC.

 When you start it for the first time, Quick Access Popup checks if TC is installed on your computer (looking for the file TOTALCMD.EXE or TOTALCMD64.EXE).
 If it is found, it asks if you wish to enable Total Commander integration.
 If you answer Yes, it records the TOTALCMD.EXE file path in the Options dialog box, File Managers tab.

 If TC is installed in a folder not found by Quick Access Popup, you can manually enable integration by browsing to your TOTALCMD.EXE or TOTALCMD64.EXE file in the Options dialog box.
 In order to integrate the TC Directory Hotlist in QAP, set the TC wincdm.ini file location in Options, File Managers tab.